mk-dryer/kitchen-pal/README.md

 ### troubleshooting

-- Be mindful about moving either kitchenPal.py or recipesCodex.db once you clone the repository from Github.
-These files must be stored in the same folder in order for kitchenPal.py to connect to the database.
+- Be mindful of where you store your local copies of kitchenPal.py and recipesCodex.db.
+The program cannot connect to the database unless both files are located in the same directory.